 - Therefore, he is mortal.

-The conclusion must be accepted because the premises are certain (or close to being certain).
+The conclusion must be accepted because the premises are almost certainly true.

-Overly ambitious conclusions: A conclusion that is not proven from the premises is an inappropriate sort of conclusion.
-Such conclusions tend to be “overly ambitious.”
+A conclusion that is not sufficiently supported by the premises is an inappropriate type of conclusion.
+Such conclusions tend to be what I call overly ambitious.
 For example:

 - If Socrates is a philosopher, then he is relatively wise.